shiva-menta/milestone-monitor/README.md

 - Make sure the last field is `POST` and not `GET`
 - Finally, make sure to save the configuration

+3. Setup Cohere and Pinecone (should be completely free):

+- You can get your Cohere API key here: https://dashboard.cohere.ai/api-keys
+- You will need to set up a Pinecone database here: https://app.pinecone.io/
+  - Name the index `milestone-monitor`
+  - Set the embedding size to 1024 (needs to line up with the Cohere model you're using)
+  - Choose P1 for the pod type (not sure if this matters for the starter plan though)
+  - Make sure the similarity metric is `cosine`
+  - You will also need to copy your own API key (left sidebar) as `PINECONE_API_KEY`, along with the environment beside it as `PINECONE_ENV`

-3. Create a `.env` folder in the top directory with the following entries:
+4. Create a `.env` folder in the top directory with the following entries:

 ```
 TWILIO_ACCOUNT_SID={Twilio account SID}